Patsy Breen

-Patsy Breen is a former Gaelic footballer who played for St Martin's GAC, Desertmartin and the Derry county team between 1950 and 1960.
+Patsy Breen was a former Gaelic footballer who played for St Martin's GAC, Desertmartin and the Derry county team between 1950 and 1960.
 In 1958 Breen was part of the first Derry team to win the Ulster Senior Football Championship, which finished runners-up in that year's All-Ireland Senior Football Championship.

-Breen played is regarded as the Desertmartin club's best-ever player.
+Breen is regarded as the Desertmartin club's best-ever player.
 He was on the club team that won the Derry Senior Football Championship in 1953.

 He usually played as right half back, and also played in midfield on occasion early in his career.
 Breen went on to manage a number of teams after retiring.

 Personal life

-Breen is from Desertmartin, County Londonderry, Northern Ireland.
+Breen was from Desertmartin, County Londonderry, Northern Ireland.
 After leaving primary school, he attended St Patrick's Grammar School in Armagh.
 He later attended St Mary's University College and Queen's University, both in Belfast.
 He was a primary school principal in Moneymore for many years.
 Breen served as Chairman of the Derry County Board from 1972 until 1975.

+Patsy breen died in causeway hospital coleraine on 17th April 2024 aged 91 Sadly, missed by his wife Rosemary and all the family.